matwilso/matwilso.github.io/_posts/gpt-sim.md

 It now seems pretty clear that we can build such systems using fairly stupid methods (~[Prosaic AI](https://ai-alignment.com/prosaic-ai-control-b959644d79c2)).
 And though GPT is still primitive in many ways, I don't think I would have expected it to be able to do some of the things that it can.
-(And maybe ditto for AlphaGo, the DOTA/SCII work, though I never made any concrete advance predictions for any of these.)
+(And maybe ditto for AlphaGo, the DOTA/SCII work, though I didn't have advance predictions for any of these.)
+Neural networks definitely seem up to the task.
+They just keep [scaling up](https://www.gwern.net/newsletter/2020/05#gpt-3).
 Quantity really does seem to have a quality all its own here.
 Whole new capabilities arise from training bigger and bigger systems.